S2-group/SLR-2021/README.md

 ```
 ./scripts         The scripts used for automating the search process.
-./data_analysis   The Jupyter notebooks used for producing all figures in the paper,
+./data_analysis   The Jupyter notebooks used for producing all figures in the paper.
 ./data_extraction The spreadsheets used in the data extraction stage.
 ```